frankndungu/frankndungu/README.md

 </p>

 * 💫 Always aiming at **usability** and **code performance** at all costs.
-* 👽 Learning any tecnology that apears on my way.
+* 👽 Learning any technology that apears on my way.
 * 🛹 Also surfing on microcontrollers stuff.

 ----